 - Before you make a booking, ensure that you read reviews.
 This will assist you in knowing whether the homestay is safe, clean, and comfortable.

 - Getting a government-approved homestay is also recommended.
-Because these adhere to some quality standards.
+This is because they adhere to certain quality standards.

 Cultural Etiquette for a Rajasthan Village Homestay.